 Address: Domberg 36, 85354 Freising, Germany

+Before the consecration, Prince Bishop Veit Adam von Gepeckh of Freising contracted Hans Rottenhammer to create a large altarpiece painting.
 However, Rottenhammer was near the closing stages of his career as well as his life.
 He was also known to be an alcoholic, and the work ended up being delayed.

 See Related: Driving in Germany

-Address: Marienpl.
-5, 85354 Freising, Germany
+Address: Marienplatz 5, 85354 Freising, Germany

 The column was built long ago, in the year 1638.
 It was to commemorate the Swedish occupation in the course of the Thirty Years’ War.

-These beasts and the adversaries they represent are in the forms of (a) Lion for war, (b) cockatrice for pestilence, (c) dragon for hunger or famine, and (d) serpent for heresy.
+These beasts and the adversaries they represent are in the forms of the lion for war, the cockatrice for pestilence, the dragon for hunger or famine, and the serpent for heresy.